fwsa-batch2/annapoorani.babumanikandan__lab/Mysql/Subquery.md

 |  6 | Keerthana |  29 | F      | IT        | Mumbai    | 100000 |

-### Finf the max salary of employees with dept by using subquery
+### Find the max salary of employees with dept by using subquery
 ```
  SELECT Dept FROM employees WHERE salary =(SELECT MAX(salary) FROM employees);
  ```